-Integra’s primary focus is on the Triangle deposit, located 2 km away from the Sigma Mill.
-The March 2017 resource update at Triangle increased the indicated resource 100% and the inferred resource 105% on 117,734 meters of new drilling.
+Integra’s primary focus is the Triangle deposit, located 2 km away from the Sigma Mill.
+The November 2016 resource update at Triangle increased the indicated resource 17.5% and the inferred resource 15.2% on 23,800 meters of new drilling.

-In late 2015 the Company completed installation of all surface infrastructure (road, power, water, sewage, gas and buildings) required prior to commencing an underground exploration program at Triangle at a cost of $5.6 million.
+In late 2015, Integra completed the installation of all surface infrastructure (road, power, water, sewage, gas and buildings) required prior to commencing an underground exploration program at Triangle at a cost of $5.6 million.

-Integra signed a contract with Promec in June 2016 and construction on the Triangle ramp is underway.
-The ramp will descend at a rate of 170 meters per month and take 13-16 months to complete.
+Integra signed a contract with Promec in June 2016 and construction on the Triangle ramp was underway.
+The ramp descends at a rate of 170 meters per month and will take 13-16 months to complete.
 This ramp will allow Integra to complete an underground exploration drill program and complete a bulk sample for metallurgical testing.
-For more information on the construction progress click here.

 Steeply dipping C Structures carry bulk of resource, amenable to long-hole mining